renovatebot/renovate/docs/usage/configuration-options.md

 - GitHub (.com and Enterprise Server)
 - GitLab (.com and CE/EE)

-If you're running on any platform except `github.com`, you need to [configure a Personal Access Token](./getting-started/running.md#githubcom-token-for-changelogs) to allow Renovate to fetch changelogs notes from `github.com`.
+If you are running on any platform except `github.com`, you need to [configure a Personal Access Token](./getting-started/running.md#githubcom-token-for-changelogs) to allow Renovate to fetch changelogs notes from `github.com`.

 <!-- prettier-ignore -->
 !!! note
     Renovate can only show changelogs from some platforms and some package managers.
-    We're planning improvements so that Renovate can show more changelogs.
+    We are planning improvements so that Renovate can show more changelogs.
     Read [issue 14138 on GitHub](https://github.com/renovatebot/renovate/issues/14138) to get an overview of the planned work.

 ## fileMatch